Flame

 Applications

-To determine which type of flame detector is suitable for a
+To determine which type of flame detector is suitable for a particular application, one must first consider the following:

 • What types of hazards is the detector designed to